The Apologetics Study Bible Tour to the Holy Land

 What about safety?

 I have to be honest, I feel much more safe in Israel, even in the West Bank, than I do in Los Angeles, Chicago, New York, and Washington DC!
 Nobody on my trips has ever felt threatened at any site we have visited.
 As I understand it, no American tourist has been killed or even seriously injured for decades by any terrorist activity while going on a pilgrimage to Israel.
 The entire time we are in Israel, safety will be our highest priority.
 If anything is ever happens in a particular area during our trip, we will avoid that place–the guide will be in constant communication with the authorities.
 Also understand that governmental security is all around us, especially in sensitive areas such as Temple Mount and the Western Wall.
 And security is tighter in the Ben Gurion Airport than anywhere in the world.
 You will be as safe as possible and much safer than if they were in London, Paris, or Rome.
-So, in conclusion, I believe this is a very safe trip, or I would not have traveled here, without incident, eight times since 2009 and have brought every member of my family!
+So, in conclusion, I believe this is a very safe trip, or I would not have traveled here, without incident, nine times since 2009 and have brought every member of my family!

 About trip organizer Eric Johnson: